Aquila (constellation): Deep-sky objects

 Aquila also holds some extragalactic objects.
 One of them is what may be the largest single mass concentration of galaxies in the Universe known, the Hercules–Corona Borealis Great Wall.
 It was discovered in November 2013, and has the size of 10 billion light years.
 It is the biggest and the most massive structure in the Universe known.

-Other
+Space exploration

 NASA's Pioneer 11 space probe, which flew by Jupiter and Saturn in the 1970s, is expected to pass near the star Lambda (λ) Aquilae in about 4 million years.

 Illustrations

 In illustrations of Aquila that represent it as an eagle, a nearly straight line of three stars symbolizes part of the wings.
 The center and brightest of these three stars is Altair.

 Mythology

 Aquila, with the now-obsolete figure of Antinous, as depicted by Sidney Hall in Urania's Mirror, a set of constellation cards published in London around 1825.
 At left is Delphinus.

 According to Gavin White, the Babylonian Eagle carried the constellation called the Dead Man in its talons.
 The author also draws a comparison to the classical stories of Antinous and Ganymede.

 In classical Greek mythology, Aquila was identified as Αετός Δίας (Aetos Dios), the eagle that carried the thunderbolts of Zeus and was sent by him to carry the shepherd boy Ganymede, whom he desired, to Mount Olympus; the constellation of Aquarius is sometimes identified with Ganymede.

 In the Chinese love story of Qi Xi, Niu Lang (Altair) and his two children (β and γ Aquilae) are separated forever from their wife and mother Zhi Nu (Vega), who is on the far side of the river, the Milky Way.

 In Hinduism, the constellation Aquila is identified with the half-eagle half-human deity Garuda.

 In ancient Egypt, Aquila possibly was seen as the falcon of Horus.
 According to Berio, the identification of Aquila as an Egyptian constellation, and not merely Graeco-Babylonian, is corroborated by the Daressy Zodiac.
 It depicts an outer ring showing the Sphaera Graeca, the familiar Hellenistic zodiac, while the middle ring depicts the Sphaera Barbarica or foreigner's zodiac with the zodiacal signs of the Egyptian dodekaoros which were also recorded by Teucros of Babylon.
 Under the sign of Sagittarius is the falcon of Horus, presumably because Aquila rises with Sagittarius.